 I create space for the voices longing to be heard & felt...

-As a playwright and poet, Nichole's spoken word piece I Will Breathe was featured during The 2020 Bridge PHL Theatre Festival in October 2020.
-Her newest play Corona Connection recently appeared in the One Minute Play Festival with the Kitchen Theatre Company in Ithaca, NY.
 Other of her plays have appeared in Los Angeles at the Tamarind Theatre, the Gascon Centre Theatre, and the Hudson Theatre.
-She co-wrote the N.A.A.C.P.-award winning one-woman show Turning Points for actor Cleo King (MIKE & MOLLY, PINEAPPLE EXPRESS, THE HANGOVER) and actor/director/producer Bill Duke (NOT EASILY BROKEN, DEACONS FOR DEFENSE).
+She co-wrote the N.A.A.C.P.-award winning one-woman show Turning Points for Broadway actor Cleo King (CHICKEN & BISCUITS, MIKE & MOLLY) and actor/director/producer Bill Duke (NOT EASILY BROKEN, DEACONS FOR DEFENSE).

-Nichole's recent appointment is with the Warehouse Performance Arts Center in Cornelius, NC as its Playwright in Residence under the direction of its Artistic Director Marla Brown.
-In that capacity, Nichole created the Give It Legs Playwrights’ Workshop offering female writers in North Carolina the opportunity to sharpen their full-length plays and see the work on its feet in a directed reading.
+Alum of the Kennedy Center Playwriting Intensive, Nichole was a former Playwright in Residence at the Warehouse Performance Arts Center in Cornelius, NC under the direction of its Artistic Director Marla Brown.
+In that capacity, Nichole created the Give It Legs Playwrights’ Workshop offering women writers in North Carolina the opportunity to sharpen their full-length plays and see the work on its feet in a directed reading.
 The inaugural workshop ran the Summer of 2020.

-In addition, Nichole is a teaching artist with the Davidson Community Players in Davidson, NC.
-While there, she’s directed a junior version of the musical Hamilton, and several smaller one-act plays.
-Previously, she taught at the now former Wirt/Emerson Visual and Performing Arts High Ability Academy in Gary primarily as its middle school drama teacher.
-There, she directed the musical In the Middle by Madeline Rossettini; and two original one-acts written by her middle school students.
-Also, she debuted two pieces of her own: a ten-minute play called Teaching an Old Dog New Tricks (2016) and a children’s musical entitled Shake It Off (2017).
+As a teaching artist, she has worked with students through DCP and in Davidson, NC as well as with the former Wirt/Emerson Visual and Performing Arts High Ability Academy in Gary primarily as its middle school drama teacher.
+There, she debuted two pieces of her own: a 10-minute play called Teaching an Old Dog New Tricks (2016) and a children’s musical entitled Shake It Off (2017).